dotrothschild/BlinkEffect-library/readme.md

 How to use BlinkEffect:
-blink(view) where view is the object to blink
+/nblink(view) where view is the object to blink /nExample: blink(binding.textviewFirst)
-Example: blink(binding.textviewFirst)